 In general, high levels of σ and τ may indicate the presence of ADHD symptomatology.
 This is consistent with the usage of intertrial variability for detecting ADHD and argues against the use of usual descriptive statistics (i. e., mean and standard deviation).
 Also, differences in RT means and standard deviations have the same direction (larger for patients with ADHD) and similar effect sizes.
 These results would suggest that RT of patients with ADHD are larger and more variable.
 Nonetheless, our analysis with ex-Gaussian parameters only suggest larger inter-trial variability, without clear differences in speed.
+In fact, regarding µ, although our meta-analysis shows a general lack of difference between patients with ADHD and controls, unbiased results point towards a slight general µ effect in the inverse direction than the two other effects, it is, ADHD samples tend to show lower values for µ.

+Cognitive domains